osrsbox/osrsbox-db/README.md

 - `extraction_tools_cache`: An up-to-date OSRS cache dump (compressed) with associated tools used in other parts in this project.
 - `extraction_tools_other`: Collection of Python tools to extract data from a variety of sources including equipable item skill requirements, grand exchange buy limits, and name normalization for more efficient OSRS Wiki lookups.
 - `extraction_tools_wiki`: Collection of Python modules to extract data from the new (non-Wikia) OSRS Wiki site.
 There is also dumped data (category page titles and raw wiki text) for items, quests and monsters that is somewhat-regularly updated.
+- `items_builder`: Collection of Python scripts to build the item database.
+The `builder.py` script is the primary entry point.
+    - `update_tools`: Scripts used to update all data files after each weekly game update.
 - `osrsbox`: The future Python package:
     - `items_api`: The Python API for interacting with the items database.
 Has modules to load all items in the database, iterate through items and access the different item properties.
     - `items_tools`: A collection of simple Python scripts that use the `items_api` to provide an example of what can be achieved and how to use the items database.